tclards/SlidingBlocksPuzzle/Release/ReadMe.txt

 		Cheats
 =======================================
 Hold CTRL and press Enter & Minus at the same time to enter Debug Mode.
-While in Debug Mode press N to Skip Level, V to force Open Doors, and H to reset Level Timer and Move Counter.
+While in Debug Mode press N to Skip Level, V to force Open Doors, L to skip to Win Screen, and H to reset Level Timer and Move Counter.

 Level Codes:
 Medium - M1b3z